emilgab/automated-software-testing/README.md

 This solution will require a bit of scripting, Docker and Git as well as Jenkins automation.
 You are to demonstrate that your solution works.

 Technically, a site would not break if there is an error in the HTML, but for this scenario we will pretend that it do!

+### Expanding the task
+I will find ways to improve the testing during the project and will document the process.